Gustominox/notes/VSCode_cheat_sheet.md

 11. Zen mode: `ctrl/cmd + K Z`
 > Double `ESC` to leave or `ctrl/cmd + K Z` again
 12. Toggle comments: `Ctrl/cmd + /`
-13. Navigate Text: `Hold down alt/ctrl`
+13. Navigate Text: `Hold down CTRL + LEFT or RIGHT`
 14. Move a line of code: `ALT + UP or DOWN`
 15. Copy, cut and paste: `ctrl+c, ctrl+v, ctrl+x`
 > For a whole line, just keep the cursor on the line